 On the other hand, Bangladesh has been on the UN's list of Least Developed Countries (LDCs) since 1975.
 The country met the criterion to be categorized as a developing country in March 2018. ("Least developed country category: Bangladesh profile, Department of Economic and Social Affairs," n.d.).
 Since independence, the country has made a conscious effort to devote a significant percentage of its budget to Annual Development Programs.
-For example, the overall budget for FY 2018-19 was 2,53,556 crore3, with the ADP4 budget at 2,02,721 crore ("Development Expenditure," n.d.).
+For example, the overall budget for FY 2018-19 was 2,53,556 crores3, with the ADP4 budget at 2,02,721 crores ("Development Expenditure," n.d.).
 However, because of budget constraints, the country's ADP projects are far from being developed and completed on schedule.
-Budget allocation for project cost overruns is design flaws.
+Budget allocation for projects is frequently amended, resulting in cost overruns.
+Another reason for project cost overruns is design flaws.
 To a considerable extent, a lack of professionalism in project management causes late project start-up and conclusion.
 Bangladesh's Implementation Monitoring & Evaluation Division (IMED) is in charge of monitoring and analyzing the Annual Development Program's development projects.
 It is also responsible for inspecting field projects and reporting to the President and relevant ministers of Bangladesh.
 IMED's project evaluation and monitoring efficiency in Bangladesh, on the other hand, is not up to par.
 How much IMED has been contributing to its project assessment and monitoring operations is a critical consideration for the projects' overall development.

-3 BDT 1 crore= USD 116,786.20(in case of USD 1=BDT 85.62)
+3BDT 1 crore= USD 116,786.20(in case of USD 1=BDT 85.62)

-4 ADP denotes Annual Development Programs, an organized list of projects in various sectors and allocations for them for a year out of a five-year plan period for implementation of the government's development policies, programs and investments in the plan.
+4ADP denotes Annual Development Programs, an organized list of projects in various sectors and allocations for them for a year out of a five-year plan period for implementation of the government's development policies, programs and investments in the plan.